 (No ratings)

 Dr. Catherine E. Wassef, MD is a pediatric neurosurgeon in Wilmington, DE specializing in pediatric neurosurgery, general pediatrics and neurosurgery.
+She graduated from Temple University School of Medicine in 2016 and has 10 years of experience.
 Dr. Catherine E. Wassef, MD is affiliated with Nemours Children's Health and Nemours Children's Hospital, Delaware.

 Hydrocephalus